dotnet-architecture/eShopOnContainers/deploy/az/servicefabric/LinuxContainers/readme.md

-# Deploying a Service Fabric cluster based on Linux nodes (No Secured)
+# Deploying a Service Fabric cluster based on Linux nodes

+## A. Not secured cluster (SF Linux cluster)
+For a secured cluster, see option B. below.
 You can always deploy a SF cluster through the Azure portal, as explained in this article: https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started-azure-cluster

 However, when creating a cluster, there are quite a few configurations to take into account, like enabling the internal DNS service or Reverse Proxy service, choosing between Linux/Windows, open/publish your application ports in the load-balancer and most of all (the most complex setup) how to create a secure cluster.